elastic/elasticsearch-net-example/README.md

 Now we are search for either `exact term match on id.keyword boosted with 1000` *OR* `function scored query on our selected fields` *AND* `nested search on authors name.raw`.

-A keen observer will have spotted a `+` before `q.Nested` this automatically wraps the query in a filter to hint to Elasticsearch we do not care about the score.
+A keen observer will have spotted a `+` before `q.Nested`; this automatically wraps the query in a filter to tell Elasticsearch not to calculate a score for the query.

-Similarly `!` can be used to easily negate a query.
+Similarly, `!` can be used to easily negate a query.

 That's all we're going to cover on aggregations in this workshop, but we've only scratched the surface.
 We encourage you to experiment with all of the different aggregation types available in Elasticsearch and see what you can come up with to further extend our faceted search!